 Paper manufacturers are shifting to more profitable substrates, such as paperboard and packaging grades, to replace printing grades.

 A textbook with interactive content that never becomes obsolete is an innovative step forward for teaching graphic communication.

 Succeeding with wide-format takes the right combination of strategic planning.

-Some call printers with offset and digital equipment “hybrid.”
-Those who expect full-spectrum services call them preferred providers.
+Some call printing companies with offset and digital, “hybrid”.
+Buyers who expect full-spectrum service call them preferred vendors.